Nina Westbrook, like many of us, is anxious to finally see Beyoncé.

 How do you navigate all the important aspects of your life—your businesses, family, personal time and beyond?

 NW: I’m like most other entrepreneurs and moms of young children: I kind of struggle with this back and forth.
 I don’t believe in balance.
 I think that there is a season for everything.
 If you are really paying attention to the things that are going on around you, you’re able to take the time and pour into certain relationships when you feel it’s most necessary.
 It’s like a scale.
 Maybe you’re launching a new product, maybe you’re launching the business itself, and it’s going to take more of your time.
-Then that’s when you’re putting more of your time into your business.
+Then, that’s when you’re putting more of your time into your business.
 But sometimes your kids are going through a transition and they may need a little bit more of your time and support.
-You have to stayed tuned in and connected with yourself and your own emotional wellness to decide where your energy is best spent.
+You have to stay tuned in and connected with yourself and your own emotional wellness to decide where your energy is best spent.

 One of the things you heavily promote are speaking positive affirmations.
 What’s the value of this kind of practice?

 NW: I think that in today’s social media-driven society, there’s just so much messaging that is doing the opposite of affirming.
 One of the simple things that we can all be doing on a daily basis is affirming ourselves.
 I don’t think that we have to wait, nor do I think that it’s healthy to count on affirmations from outside sources, because you don’t know that those are ever going to come.
-I think we each have our own responsibility to affirm ourselves and to practice positive self-talk, and help to boost our own morale and be our own best cheerleader.
+I think we each have our own responsibility to affirm ourselves and to practice positive self-talk and help to boost our own morale and be our own best cheerleader.
 The security and the confidence and everything that comes along with self-love comes from within.

 This interview has been edited and condensed for clarity.